jomrr/ansible-role-chrony/README.md

 # List of allow/deny subnet directives.
 Order matters.
 # see: https://chrony.tuxfamily.org/doc/3.4/chrony.conf.html allow/deny.
-# This list is simply inserted as string in the conf file int the given order.
+# This list is simply inserted as string in the conf file in the given order.
 # EXAMPLE:
-# allow all overrides the preceeding deny rule, so be careful.
+# 'allow all' overrides the preceeding 'deny' rule, so be careful.
 # chrony_directives:
 #   - allow 1.2.3.4
 #   - deny 1.2.3